marinasundstrom/CheckedExceptions/docs/exception-handling.md

 Catching `ArgumentException` will also catch `ArgumentOutOfRangeException` due to inheritance.

-### Integrating with Unannotated Libraries
+## Integrating with Unannotated Libraries

 To ensure compatibility with libraries that lack `ThrowsAttribute` annotations, the analyzer uses XML documentation comments to infer potential exceptions.
-This approach serves as a fallback mechanism but is less reliable than explicit annotations to the code itself.
+This approach serves as a fallback mechanism but is less reliable than explicit annotations in the code itself.

-#### Example: Unannotated Library
+### Example: Unannotated Library

 Consider a library without `ThrowsAttribute` annotations: